probonopd/ELEC-Remixer/README.md

 Hence, can we take a build that we know is working for our machine, and take its "hardware support" files and "transplant" them into the distribution we want to run?

+## Use cases

-Point in case: I want to have LAKKA for S805.MXQ_V31.
+* I want to have LAKKA for S805.MXQ_V31
+* I want to have AlexELEC but without the Russian preconfiguration
+* I want to pre-bundle my own set of add-ons and preconfiguration

 ## Theory of operation